ekoontz/hostname-testing/README.md

 physical network-related glitches (for example, moving my laptop from one wireless network to another).

 So, how to force Hadoop daemons to listen on vboxnet0?
-Debugging the hadoop-core unit test "TestDNS.java" showed that Hadoop uses :
+Using IntelliJ to step through the hadoop-core unit test `org.apache.hadoop.net.TestDNS` showed that Hadoop uses :

     InetAddress.getLocalHost().getCanonicalHostName()